 To All Interested Agencies, Groups and Persons interested in the Shakespeare Crossing Project, please click here.

-To All Interested Agencies, Groups and Persons interested in the FY 15-16 Year End Reporting (CAPER), please click here
+To All Interested Agencies, Groups and Persons interested in the 2017-2022 Five Year Consolidated Plan, please click here (see attachment).